Activities in Riisitunturi National Park

 Snowshoeing offers you the opportunity to enjoy the magic of the moonlit night and the dazzling spring sun.
 No wonder the national park is known as a paradise for winter hikers.
 Snowshoeing also gives you the chance to see and photograph the magnificent details in the landscape.
 The marked summer hiking trails (please see the Trekking section above) are excellent for snowshoeing.
 You can hire snowshoes from the Posio Tourist Information Office and from the cooperating partners in the national park.

 - Cross-country Skiing: Hear the call of the snow-crowned forests!
-In late winter, you can ski (classic style) along the Riisitunturi Ski Trail (4-16,3 km) to the Riisitunturi open wilderness hut.
+In late winter, you can ski along the Riisitunturi Multipurpose Track.
 On the easy Kirintövaara-Karitunturi Ski Trail (7 km), you can also enjoy the snowy forest by skate skiing.
 In addition, you can ski on virgin snow.
 Go on an adventure to the land of snow-crowned spruces and bare felltops.
 There are rest spots at huts and at lean-to shelters.
+Read more about Riisitunturi Winter Trails.

 - Dog Sled Rides: Have an adventure with our canine friends!
 A dog sled route (17.5 km) runs at the foot of Riisitunturi Fell.
 The cooperating partners provide guided dog sled rides.